Query Apache Iceberg™ tables with an external engine through Snowflake Horizon Catalog

 Copy

 The example code in this step shows how to set up a connection in Spark, and the example code is in PySpark.
-For more information, see the following topics:
+For more information, see the following sections:

 Connect by using External OAuth or key pair authentication

-Use the following example code to connect the external query engine to Iceberg tables by using External OAuth or key pair authentication:
+• To connect the external query engine to Iceberg tables by using External OAuth or key pair authentication.
+Use the following example code.

 # Snowflake Horizon Catalog Configuration, change as per your environment